Table of Contents

 Smart warehousing processes, technology, and automation collects and aggregates data, which delivers insights on how to improve the fulfilment process.
 The result?
 An accurate, efficient, and fast fulfilment process that meets customer expectations.

-As soon as an order is created or imported into your ShipBob dashboard, it is automatically sent to one of our fulfilment centres that’s holding your inventory to be fulfiled.
+As soon as an order is created or imported into your ShipBob dashboard, it is automatically sent to one of our fulfilment centers that’s holding your inventory to be fulfilled.
 Our tech assigns orders to our picking team, who receives a picking list of the items, quantities, and storage locations at our facility to procure and complete their pick(s).

 “Since partnering with ShipBob, we now have an automated system for shipping and can focus our time on new product launches.

 We continually are able to reliably and quickly fulfil thousands of orders during a single apparel drop.
 This partly has to do with ShipBob saving us time by automating the order fulfilment process.”Jason Ton, CFO of 100 Thieves

 Returns cost businesses around 66% of the items original price.
 That’s thousands of dollars (or likely much more) lost every year on order returns.

 When items are picked and packed correctly, your online store will experience fewer ecommerce returns from customers.
 This is because there will be fewer instances of mispicks (where customers receive the wrong item due to shipping errors) and less damage during transit (proper packing ensures items are protected, reducing the likelihood of breakage).

 Smart warehousing can reduce the amount of returns simply by improving processes and workflows to ensure accuracy and consistency across operations.